TheOdinProject/curriculum/javascript/react-js/react-testing-part-two.md

 #### submissions-list.jsx

 We start by importing a bunch of stuff like any other decent React component.
 There might be a couple of unfamiliar things on there; we don't have to worry too much about them.
-If we glance at the props, there are some functions in there, presumeably event handlers.
+If we glance at the props, there are some functions in there, presumably event handlers.
 Let's look at what the component renders.

 1. If there's a `userSubmission`, it renders the `Submission` component
 2. If `hasSubmission` is true, sort the submissions and render them with `Submission`.
 Otherwise, a heading that says "No Submissions yet, be the first!"